rajat-33/Gr47_FinalYearProject/README.md

 ## Run the train.py file

-## Run the test.py file with the proper file
+## Run the test.py file with the proper file name to test a file